-Lump Sum Distrib Lump Sum Distribution Credit Worksheet (Ohio Schedule of Credits, Line 5) f filing jointly and only one taxpayer qualifies for this credit, use Column A. If each taxpayer quali- fies for this credit, use both Columns A and B. (A) (B) Taxpayer Spouse Using Table 1 below, enter the lump sum recipient's a the multiple corresponding to ge1.
-2. Line 1 times \$50.
-This is you r lump sum distribution credit2. • Columns A and B. Enter on the Oh
+Lump Sum Distribution Credit Worksheet (Ohio Schedule of Credits, Line 5) If filing jointly and only one taxpayer qualifies for this credit, use Column A. If each taxpayer quali- fies for this credit, use both Columns A and B. (A) (B) Taxpayer Spouse 1.
+Using Table 1 below, enter the multiple corresponding the lump sum recipient's age 2.
+Line 1 times \$50.
+This is your lump sum distribution cred lit2 3.
+Add the amounts on line 2, Columns A and B. Enter on the Credits Line 5 the Ohio Schedule of